 Intended outcome Success criteria Improved oral language skills and diminished vocabulary gaps.
 Assessments, observations, and discussions with children indicate a significant improvement in oral language skills among disadvantaged pupils.
 Vocabulary gaps among many between disadvantaged and non-disadvantaged will have diminished.
-Improved reading attainment among disadvantaged pupils KS1 reading outcomes in 2021/22 show that more than 82% of disadvantaged pupils met the expected standard.
-Actual outcomes in 2021/22 were 72% of disadvantaged children achieved ARE or better.
+Improved reading attainment among disadvantaged pupils KS1 reading outcomes in 2022/23 show that more than 82% of disadvantaged pupils met the expected standard.
+Actual outcomes in 2022/23 were 72% of disadvantaged children achieved ARE or better.
 ARE across the board for Hampshire and Nationally was down.
-Reading outcomes for 22/23 show that more than 82% of disadvantaged pupils met the expected standard.
-Improved maths attainment among disadvantaged pupils KS1 maths outcomes in 2021/22 show that more than 80% of disadvantaged pupils met the expected standard.
-Actual outcomes in 2021/22 were 57% of disadvantaged children achieved ARE or better.
+Reading outcomes for 23/24 show that more than 82% of disadvantaged pupils met the expected standard.
+Improved maths attainment among disadvantaged pupils KS1 maths outcomes in 2022/23 show that more than 80% of disadvantaged pupils met the expected standard.
+Actual outcomes in 2022/23 were 50% of disadvantaged children achieved ARE or better (this is 7% lower than 21/22).
 ARE across the board for Hampshire and Nationally was down.
-Reading outcomes for 22/23 show that more than 80% of disadvantaged pupils met the expected standard.
-Improved writing attainment among disadvantaged pupils KS1 writing outcomes in 2021/22 show that more than 78% of disadvantaged pupils met the expected standard.
-Actual outcomes in 2021/22 were 46% of disadvantaged children achieved ARE or better.
+Reading outcomes for 23/24 show that more than 80% of disadvantaged pupils met the Improved writing attainment among disadvantaged pupils expected standard.
+KS1 writing outcomes in 2022/23 show that more than 78% of disadvantaged pupils met the expected standard.
+Actual outcomes in 2022/23 were 46% of disadvantaged children achieved ARE or better (this is identical to 21/22).
 ARE across the board for Hampshire and Nationally was down.
-Reading outcomes for 22/23 show that more than 78% of disadvantaged pupils met the expected standard.
+Reading outcomes for 23/24 show that more than 78% of disadvantaged pupils met the expected standard.
 Improved attendance of disadvantaged pupils Ensure attendance of disadvantaged pupils is above 95%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers continues to be around 2%.
-Attendance of disadvantaged children was 93.5% at the end of 21/22.
-Non-disadvantaged was 95.4%.
-There was a 2.1% difference.
-Although the success criteria was achieved, too many of the 'attendance below 85% group' were disadvantaged.
+Attendance of disadvantaged children was 93.5% at the end of 21/22 and 94.5% at the end of 22/23.
+Non-disadvantaged was 95.2%.
+There was a 0.8% difference.
+This was the smallest difference in years but disadvantaged pupils were still below the 95% target.